gbrouwer/tabula_portfolio/markdown/library.md

 #qs 100
 #qr
 #qc ../assets/resized_300x450_whiteborder/60kxtAEACAAJ.png test
-#qc Geert Verschaeve@Badass Ways to End Anxiety & Stop Panic Attacks! - A Counterintuitive Approach to Recover and Regain Control of Your Life.@This book will uncover science-based and counterintuitive techniques that are designed to end unwanted anxiety and to stop panic attacks.
+#qc Geert Verschaeve@Badass!@This book will uncover science-based and counterintuitive techniques that are designed to end unwanted anxiety and to stop panic attacks.
 They have been tried and tested both by the author Geert Verschaeve (who suffered from generalized anxiety and panic attacks for fourteen years) and the thousands of people who suffered from anxiety he has helped ever since.
 #ql
 #qe